How to Teach Attention: A Practical Puppy Training Plan

 As a new puppy owner, you may feel overwhelmed with all the training you need to do.
 One of the most important commands to focus on is "Attention."
 This skill is not just about your dog looking at you; it sets the stage for everything else that follows in their training journey.
 Imagine being able to call your puppy’s name and have them focus solely on you, even amidst distractions like other dogs, people, or exciting sounds.
-This command can make a real difference in everyday situations, helping you create a stronger bond with your furry friend and ensuring their safety.
+This command can make a real difference in everyday situations, helping you create a stronger bond with your dog and ensuring their safety.

 The core concept behind the "Attention" command is simple yet profound: your puppy is learning to prioritize your presence and cues over everything else happening around them.
 This attention is not a passive state; it requires your puppy to actively engage with you.
 When your puppy hears their name and looks towards you, they are beginning to understand that responding to you is rewarding.
 This is not just about obedience; it’s about building a deep-seated connection based on trust and communication.
 As they learn to focus on you, they are also becoming more aware of their environment, enhancing their ability to navigate the world around them in a safe and confident manner.